Install the ARM cross compiler toolchain on your Linux PC

 This article illustrates how to install on a Linux PC the complete toolchain to cross compile the Linux Kernel, device drivers and applications for the Acme Systems Linux board.

-This procedure has been tested on: Ubuntu 18.04.4 LTS and Debian Buster 10
+This procedure has been tested on Debian "Bookworm" 12.

 Install the Cross Compilers, utilities, etc.